leddoo/kibi/main.md

         - loop prep & loop step (the trailing condition trick thing).
         - inline caching.

+- performance:
+    - inline generic ops into `Vm::run`.
+        - eg: get/set/add.
+        - to call these from native code, call `Vm::run` in single step mode.
+        - these should not be called from native code, so the overhead is fine.
+        - similar situation for `prep_call` (get rid of it, inline into `Vm::run`). a `call` from native code leads to `Vm::run` anyway.
+    - don't copy `Value`s out of the stack.
+        - use raw pointers instead.
+        - the don't fit into registers, so they have to be copied onto the stack. the compiler may try to store them in registers, but that would still require 2x the registers. and the results would have to be written back.
+        - basically, using pointers guarantees good performance. trusting the compiler never works with these things.

 - cool stuff:
     - interruptible jump.